-With Vermont legalizing via legislation and the trend of cannabis across the country, it is becoming more likely that future legalization will be done by state legislatures.
+With states legalizing via legislation and the trend of cannabis across the country (67% of American adults are in favor of adult-use legalization according to an October 2019 study by Pew Research Center), it is becoming more likely that future legalization will be done by state legislatures.
 If legalization is likely to occur in a state, state legislators would rather be in control of the process.
-This raises the question of which process of legalization is more favorable for dispensaries, cultivators, and any others actors in the cannabis industry.
+This raises the question of which process of legalization is more favorable for dispensaries, cultivators, and any other actors in the cannabis industry.

 How the Market is Held Back

 Ever since some form of legalization started in the United States, there has always been a cloud of uncertainty that has chilled the market from reaching its full potential, mostly due to the current illegality of cannabis at the federal level.
 Such effects include the prohibition of trade across state lines, the inability of banking financial assets and the possibility that a business can lose all of its property in a raid by the Drug Enforcement Agency.